-Like many other prejudices, this notion that in perception the object must be contiguous to-spatially right up against-the percipient seems to be borrowed from analogy.
+Like many other prejudices, this notion that in per-up against---the percipient seems to be borrowed from analogy.
 In all the external senses there must be some impression made on the organ of sense by the object itself or by something coming from it [see chapter 2]; and an impression requires contiguity.
 So we are led by analogy to conceive something similar in the operations of the mind.
 Many philosophers analyse almost all operations of the mind into 'impressions' and 'feelings'-words that are obviously borrowed from the sense of touch.
 And it is very natural to think that there must be contiguity between the thing that makes the impression and the thing that receives it, between the thing that is felt and the thing that feels.
-No philosopher these days will offer to justify such analogical reasoning as this, but it still has a powerful influence on our judgment. . . .
+No philosopher these days will offer to justify such analogical reasoning as this, but it still has a powerful influence on our judgment....